+27. The following documents (and any other document as directed by the commercial sheriff) need only be lodged in electronic form:

+- all pre-action communication,

+- the initial writ (subject to paragraphs 6 and 22),

+- the notice of intention to defend,

+- the defences,

+- any production lodged at the same time as the initial writ or defences in so far as practicable,

+- adjusted pleadings,

+- statements of facts,

+- notes of proposals for further procedure,

+- joint note of issues requiring judicial determination notes of argument,

+- lists of witnesses and witness summaries,

+- inventories of productions,

+- the productions unless it is not practicable to do so,

-- 27. The following documents need only be lodged in electronic form: - adjusted pleadings, - statements of facts, - notes of proposals for further procedure, - notes of argument, - lists of witnesses and witness summaries, - inventories of productions (but not the actual productions), - lists of authorities (but not the actual authorities). - 28.
-All such documents should be sent to the Commercial Court inbox taysidecommercial@scotcourtstribunals.gov.uk, the sheriff clerk, the commercial sheriff and the other parties. - 29.
-Where any document bears a signature, a scanned copy of the signed document should be emailed to the Commercial Court inbox and the sheriff clerk.
+- lists of authorities and the actual authorities unless it is not practicable to do so.

+28. All such documents should be sent to the Commercial Court inbox taysidecommercial@scotcourtstribunals.gov.uk, the sheriff clerk, the commercial sheriff and the other parties.

+29. Where any document bears a signature, a scanned copy of the signed document should be emailed to the Commercial Court inbox and the sheriff clerk.
 The original document must be available for production on request by the sheriff clerk or the commercial sheriff.